 As is the case for women, there are no rules for what men should wear, although guests typically lean towards a smart-casual dress code.
 We would recommend leaving your favourite three-piece at home, and instead pair a polo or collared shirt with chinos and a lightweight jacket or blazer.
 Select footwear that is both practical and stylish, such as boots, brogues or boat shoes.

-If it’s been raining – and, as this year’s event is in September, the chances of a downpour is higher than usual – the ground will be soft and uneven underfoot.
+If it’s been raining, the ground will be soft and uneven underfoot.
 You’ll also be on your feet for most of the day, so comfortable, flat shoes are key.

 Hats aren’t necessary at the Chelsea Flower Show, however, if the sun is shining, you may want to bring one with you.
 In this instance, size does matter – select a modestly proportioned style to avoid obstructing other people’s views of the gardens.
 On this occasion, fascinators are too formal.

 There will be several fine dining options to choose from, including Spring Garden at Chelsea, set in the woodland grounds of the Royal Hospital Chelsea and serving dishes from renowned chef Skye Gyngell; The Drawing Room, which serves a floral-themed breakfast and champagne afternoon tea; and The Ranelagh Restaurant, where dishes are cooked using locally sourced meats, sustainable seafood and seasonal vegetables.
 Several of the dining destinations can only be booked as packages, so visit the RHS website ahead of arrival to avoid disappointment.
 For light bites to grab on the day, there are cafés, food courts and picnic areas dotted across the event space.